Research Fellow, 'The Child's Speech: speech therapy, stammering and activism in Britain, c.1906-2000'

 My approach blends archival research, local records and oral history - bringing the histories of activism and therapy into dialogue, to better explore their common foundations and mutual exchanges, and their interactions with class, gender and (dis)ability activism.
 I also explore the impact of how stammering has been framed on both speech therapy's emergence as a distinctly medical profession (from its late-nineteenth-century origins in elocution and voice training) and the rise of activism around the rights of children and adults who stammer.

 Prior to this, my PhD thesis explored the place of adolescence in debates over school discipline in twentieth-century Britain and I worked for a short period as a researcher on the 'Cultural History of the NHS' project.
 From the latter, I have a developing interest in the uses of the Mass-Observation Archive for telling the history of mental health in twentieth-century Britain.

-Dw i'n (anelu) dysgu Cymraeg ac Eidalwr (dw i'n siarad Saesneg a Ffrengig).
+Dw i'n (anelu) dysgu Cymraeg ac Eidalwr (dw i'n siarad Saesneg a Ffrangeg).
 I speak English and French (and I am attempting to learn Italian and Welsh).
-My first degree was essentially a language degree (French and History), and I am intrigued by the possibilities of a more diverse and comparative 'British' history which decentres 'Englishness', draws from local sources and records outside the UK, and is attentive to cultural and linguistic differences between the 'Four Nations'.
+My first degree was in French and History, and I am intrigued by the possibilities of a more diverse and comparative 'British' history which decentres 'Englishness', draws from local sources and records outside the UK, and is attentive to cultural and linguistic differences between the 'Four Nations'.